-Wowza Streaming Cloud offers four distinct pricing approaches and services: Live Event Pricing, 24/7 Pricing, API-based Pricing, and Ultra Low Latency Pricing plans.
+Wowza Streaming Cloud offers four distinct pricing approaches and services: Live Event Pricing, 24/7 Pricing, API-based Pricing, and Ultra-Low Latency Pricing plans.
 Within Live Event Pricing, monthly plans start at $49 per month.
 This tier includes 500 GB of bandwidth and 10 processing hours.
 The Standard Plan is $199 per month, with 50 processing hours and 3 TB of bandwidth.
-The Plus plan is $499/month, and increases bandwidth to 7 TB and processing hours to 150.
+The Plus plan is $499/month and increases bandwidth to 7 TB and processing hours to 150.
 Lastly, the Premier plan ($999/month) includes 15 TB of bandwidth and 350 processing hours.
 All of these Live Event plans include full brand control, multi-bitrate streaming, and HD and UHD streaming.

 For more details, check out this third-party review of the platform.

 As this review piece shows, there are a lot of capable streaming solutions on the market.
-As a result, however, it can challenging to choose the right fit for you from the best live streaming platforms.
+As a result, however, it can be challenging to choose the right fit for you from the best live streaming platforms.

 We hope this article has helped you to better understand the streaming platform market.
 Most importantly, we hope you’ve had success in narrowing down your OVP options.

 Any questions, comments, or additions?
 Let us know in the comments section below.
 We love to hear from our readers, and we will get back to you.
 And for exclusive offers and regular tips on live streaming, you can join our LinkedIn group.

 Still not sure which streaming service to choose?
 We highly recommend taking advantage of free trials for the best live streaming platforms.
 On that note, why not start today with the Dacast 30-day free trial (no credit card required)?
 Just click the button below to start streaming live in a matter of minutes.

 Thanks for reading, and best of luck with your professional broadcasts!